What Needs Attention Right Now

 -

 The best operational dashboards disappear into the team's workflow.
 They are checked with a glance, trusted without hesitation, and relied on without thinking.
 That only happens when the design respects the context: wall-mounted, real-time, glanceable, and calibrated to surface the exceptions that actually need attention.
+When the dashboard earns that level of trust, problems surface faster, handovers become reliable, capacity is visible before bottlenecks form, and the team spends less time asking "what's going on" and more time doing the work.

 Build an Ops Dashboard That Earns Its Screen